lorenzhs/reservoir/README.md

 # Communication-Efficient Weighted Reservoir Sampling

 This is the code to accompany the paper "Communication-Efficient (Weighted) Reservoir Sampling" by Peter Sanders and me.
+A [preprint](https://arxiv.org/abs/1910.11069) is available online.

 ## License